How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Also Read: How to Register a Startup in India?
 Here’s Your Step-by-Step Guide!

 Is your goal to start an NGO in India?
-Founding an NGO to help develop communities require certain key registrations with the Indian Government.
-These include the following –
+Founding an NGO to help develop communities requires certain key registrations with the Indian Government.
+These include the following:

 1. Getting a DSC and DIN

-DSC is a Digital Signature Certificate that is essential to verify the authenticity of online documents.
+DSC stands for Digital Signature Certificate, which is essential for verifying the authenticity of online documents.
 With most work having shifted online, DSC is an important certificate to obtain.
-There are three classes of DSC – classes 1, 2, and 3.
+There are three classes of DSC: classes 1, 2, and 3.
 A director of an organization must receive a Class 2 or higher certificate.

-These signatures are renewable and usually are valid for one to two years.
-To obtain certain classes of DSC you must first generate a DIN or Director Identification Number.
+These signatures are renewable and usually valid for one to two years.
+To obtain certain classes of DSC, you must first generate a DIN or Director Identification Number.
 When applying for a DIN, you need to submit the SPICe Form, a DIR-3 Form, and the DIR-6 Form.

 Once you have registered for DSC and DIN, it is essential to register the organization’s name.
-For this, you will be required to fill out and submit eForm INC-1.
-Key points to keep in mind when filling in the form are –
+You will be required to fill out and submit the eForm INC-1 yourself.
+Key points to keep in mind when filling out the form are:

 • The name cannot match the name of another existing company registered under the 2013 Companies Act.